 My ESRC-funded doctorate investigated how knowledge was identified and used in Public Health guideline development at the (as it then was) National Institute for Health & Clinical Excellence (NICE), challenging the view that only certain, narrowly-defined forms of evidence inform guideline development.
 Subsequently, my research career at University of Exeter Medical School and NIHR CLAHRC for the southwest peninsula (PenCLAHRC) has been applied (conducting systematic reviews to inform Public Health guideline development), methodological (developing realist synthesis for explaining implementation challenges), and developmental (engaging stakeholders in thinking through implementation questions and how research can help).

-Doing knowledge mobilisation research has meant crossing conventional sectoral boundaries and working in diverse fields, including offenders’ mental health, health promotion in schools, and intermediate care.
+Critically applying Implementation Science has meant crossing conventional sectoral boundaries, with my research including covering diverse areas such as offenders’ mental health, health promotion in schools, and intermediate care.
 Working in this way gives rise to challenges that are not unlike those that ethnographers encounter where they are simultaneously an ‘insider’ and an ‘outsider’.
-But challenges can also be opportunities, and embracing this insider/outsider tension enables me to bring a distinct perspective.
+Embracing this insider/outsider tension enables me to bring a distinct perspective.

 Funded research projects